StueyMC/Visualizations/Examples/Tabulator/ReadMe.md

 ## File Structure
 - root
   - Files which are used by Node
-  - The final `custom_viz.zip` file
+  - The final `tabulator.zip` file
   - package.json (containing a list of commands you can use with `npm run`)
 - src
   - visualization
     - __tests__
       - A folder where you can add automated unit tests
     - visualization.js
+      - This is where the tabulator is initialize
+    - app.js
-      - This is where you can edit your custom visualizer code
+      - This is where you can edit your tabulator code
+    - style.css
+      - You can customize the stylesheet that change how tabulator will look
   - formatters
-    - editors.js
+    - TabulatorEditors.js
       - This is where you can override the column's editor depending on the chosen formatter
-    - formatters.js
+    - TabulatorFormatters.js
       - This is where you can add or edit custom pre-built formatters
-  - visualizationThemes
+  - themes
-    - visualizationThemes.js
+    - TabulatorThemes.js
-      - This is where you can add or edit custom pre-built themes for the visualizer
+      - This is where you can add or edit custom pre-built themes for the tabulator
 - demo
-  - A folder containing a demo of the visualization using fixed data that you can run on the web
+  - A folder containing a demo of the tabulator using fixed data that you can run on localhost
 - dist
   - An automatically generated output folder
 - node_modules